ThanAid/Word_suggestion/README.txt

 the word "good" 4 out of 20 times the word "good" is found then the possibility ratio of the word evening given the word good is 20 %.
 4. Sentence suggestion based on possibility.
-Asks for a word and the number words you want your sentence to have and then for every word the procedure mentioned in the previous mode is executed with the number of suggestions being 1.
+Asks for a word and the number of words you want your sentence to have and then for every word the procedure mentioned in the previous mode is executed with the number of suggestions being 1.
 Then the sentence gets printed.